HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/syndication/CreateSyndicatorSubsciberPair.md

     For example on the subscriber side the message should be:
     `The subscriber successfully communicated with the syndicator "<syndicator_name>".`
-    - In the syndicator server, the following message should appear:

-        ```text
-        The syndicator successfully communicated with the subscriber "<subscriber_name>".
-        ```

-    - In the subscriber server, the following message should appear:

-        ```text
-        The subscriber successfully communicated with the syndicator "<syndicator_name>".
-        ```

     If the connection fails, refer to [Verify the configuration settings](#verify-the-configuration-settings) and [Troubleshooting](#troubleshooting).